-Chilhowie, or the county's other villages.
+Saltville, Chilhowie, or the County's other villages.
 Regardless, efforts should be made to ensure any new incubator space meets the needs of the community in which it serves in order to facilitate the next generation of businesses in Smyth County.

-Recommendations regarding bolstering Smyth County's business ecosystem are included in Appendix B.
+Recommendations regarding bolstering Smyth County's business ecosystem are included in Appendix A.

-Outdoor Recreation - Holston River Blue Ways & Hungry Mother Creek Greenway
+Outdoor Recreation - Hungry Mother Creek Greenway

-The Outdoor Recreation Industry is a vital sector in Smyth County's economy and represents a major pull factor to the county itself and the region.
+The Outdoor Recreation Industry is a vital sector in Smyth County's economy and represents a major pull factor to the County itself and the region.
 Naturally, this is an area that should be capitalized, celebrated, and valued moving forward.
-Invaluable resources like Hungry Mother State Park, the Mount Roger National Recreation Area, the Jefferson National Forest, the Clinch Mountain Wildlife Management Area, and the Appalachian Trail all represent large opportunities for partnerships and expansion of recreational opportunities outside of the county's towns and villages.
+Invaluable resources like Hungry Mother State Park, the Mount Roger National Recreation Area, the Jefferson National Forest, the Clinch Mountain Wildlife Management Area, and the Appalachian Trail all represent large opportunities for partnerships and expansion of recreational opportunities outside of the County's towns and villages.
 Government officials should capitalize and foster partnerships to strengthen walking, hiking, cycling, and mountain biking trails, as well as boating, fishing, birding, nature watching, and other recreational opportunities.

-Additional efforts need to be made to ensure ease of access, parity, and availability of recreational opportunities within the county's towns and villages.
-In order to facilitate these efforts moving forward, it is likely a countywide Parks and Recreation Department will be needed to create parity, equitably distribute funding, and ensure all residents of the county have access to parks, trails, greenways, blueways, playgrounds, and sports facilities.
-With the county's ample natural beauty, there are many opportunities to expand residents' and visitors' ability to interact with the Great Outdoors.
-The Holston River Blue Ways, a potential Blueway project along each Fork of the Holston River, as well as the Hungry Mother Creek Greenway, linking the town of Marion, the Holston Hills Country Club, and Hungry Mother State Park, represents currently underutilized resources that could be easily and strategically used to create a unique recreational opportunity for residents and visitors to Smyth County.
-Visualizations of potential launch locations, routes, and typical site layouts are shown below:
+Additional efforts need to be made to ensure ease of access, parity, and availability of recreational opportunities within the County's towns and villages.
+In order to facilitate these efforts moving forward, it is likely a Countywide Parks and Recreation Department will be needed to create parity, equitably distribute funding, and ensure all residents of the County have access to parks, trails, greenways, playgrounds, and sports facilities.
+With the County's ample natural beauty, there are many opportunities to expand residents' and visitors' ability to interact with the Great Outdoors.
+The Hungry Mother Creek Greenway, linking the town of Marion, the Holston Hills Country Club, and Hungry Mother State Park, represents currently underutilized resources that could be easily and strategically used to create a unique recreational opportunity for residents and visitors to Smyth County.